Untappd

-Untappd can share checkins with Twitter and Facebook accounts of its users, and can pull in locations from Foursquare.
+Untappd uses Foursquare for its location services.

 Badges

-As a user checks in different beers, they receive different badges.
-These badges are divided into beer badges, venue badges and special badges.
-Beer badges, for instance, are based upon how many different beers a user has consumed (for example 100, 500, 1,000), five different beers from one country, five of a type like amber or wit, or it can be six check-ins of one beer.
-Venue badges are for checking in at locations such as different bars, different bars in one night, sport venues and so on.
-Special badges are available when a beer is checked in on special days like National Beer Day, Christmas, New Year's Eve, or Untappd's anniversary.
+As a user checks in different beers, they earn badges.
+These badges consist of local badges, beer badges, venue badges, and special badges.
+Local badges are earned from checking in at specific locations participating in an Untappd for Business promotion.
+Beer badges are earned based upon how many unique beers a user has checked in, what country or region the beer is produced, what style the beer is, or various actions by the user, such as checking in the same beer multiple times in a row.
+Venue badges are earned for checking in at different locations like breweries, restaurants, or festivals.
+Special badges are earned from checking in a specific beer as part of a promotion or checking in on a specific holiday.

 History

-Untappd started in 2010 at Fathers Office in Santa Monica, California.
+Untappd started in 2010 at Father's Office in Santa Monica, California.
 On January 17, 2014 it was announced that Untappd had passed the 1 million user mark and by April 2016, they had 3.2 million users.

 On January 15, 2016, Untappd announced that it would become a subsidiary of Next Glass, a beer and wine rating and suggesting application.
 Both companies indicated their applications will remain independent, but will benefit from increased data integrations.

 It was included in the "Top 50 Apps of the Year" of 2016 by Time.

-At the start of the COVID-19 pandemic on March 25, 2020, the Untappd at Home campaign was launched, so users could check in to drinks from home, without having to be in the same physical location.
+At the start of the COVID-19 pandemic on March 25, 2020, the Untappd at Home campaign was launched, so users could check in beers from a global home location.

-As of September 4th, 2020 Untappd reported 820,000 unique users checked-in at least once from almost 180 different countries.
+As of September 4, 2020 Untappd, reported 820,000 unique users checked-in at least once from almost 180 different countries.

-In 2021, a Sacbee article reported that a local brewery's business was impacted by low ratings on the app.